realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Developing_an_Elevator_Pitch.md

 Associate Product Marketing Manager

 I’m Joi, an Associate Product Marketing Manager at Google with 10 years experience as a content creator for YouTube and organic social channels.

+Outside of work, I run my own beauty e-commerce business, an experience that has helped me develop a plethora of skills around digital marketing and paid advertising, project management and operations.

+My entrepreneurial mindset paired with my love for creativity is what led me to a company like Google.
+I thrive in ambiguity and love strategizing and solving problems from the ground up.